tschiemer/telit-modem/README.md

 Telit Modem interface for serial ports (with focus on HE910-D and similiar series) NodeJS

-Beta Beta Beta
+__Please note that this is still a beta version__

-This is both a development package and a demo showcase for the `at-commander` npm module.
+This module is also a showcase for how you can customize the generic [ATCommander.Modem](https://www.npmjs.com/package/at-commander) for your specific devices.

 ## Examples